baojie/leansemanticweb/Bibliography.md

 These are some books and resources that are useful for the development of lean semantic web.
-It's not just about RDF/SPARQL/OWL etc, rathor, also including many other mature industrial pratices of how to leverage the power of structured data in the Web age.
+It's not just about RDF/SPARQL/OWL etc, rather, also including many other mature industrial pratices of how to leverage the power of structured data in the Web age.

 What are the inclusion criteria?
 * state of the art